-On days when we didn’t cook (which happened most of the time) we were spending no more than $10 for both of us for plenty of food during the entire day.
+On days when we didn’t cook (which happened most of the time) we were spending no more than $10 for both of us during the entire day.
 It always included a glass of freshly squeezed juice or smoothie, Mark enjoyed his cup of coffee on daily basis and some locally baked goodies (such as croissants and sandwiches).
 We loved to eat soups (for example a huge bowl of soup was between $0.8-$1.5), noodles, meat and rice dishes.
 Here is my post about the food we ate in Vietnam, if you are curious.

 Even if your daily diet includes meat, eating out in Vietnam is still very cheap.
-On average, a street food full size meal costs between $0.80-$2, famous Vietnamese sandwiches and pastries cost less.
+On average, a street food full-size meal costs between $0.80-$2, famous Vietnamese sandwiches and pastries cost less.
 Fruits and veggies are very affordable everywhere you go.

-A lot of people know Vietnam mainly because of Hanoi, Saigon, Mui Ne, Halong Bay and Sapa.
-Vietnam is famous for mountains, beachline, hot springs, rice fields, tea plantations, motorbike road trips and offers a lot of free activities related to nature.
+A lot of people know Vietnam mainly for Hanoi, Saigon, Mui Ne, Halong Bay, and Sapa.
+However, this country is famous for so many things – mountains, beachline, hot springs, rice fields, tea plantations, motorbike road trips are just some of them.